The supporting infrastructure that helped

 Real Google Reviews with location tags

-Mannino has 47 Google Reviews averaging 4.9 stars.
+Mannino's Google profile carries a perfect 5.0-star rating with reviews from real local customers.
 Many of them mention specific townships ("Tony’s crew did our septic in Howell — on time and clean") which AI engines pick up as location-specific trust signals.

 A clean Google Business Profile